Herefordshire: Travellers

 As of the 2021 census, they number 600 people, at around 0.2% of the county's population.

-Romany Gypsies and Irish Travellers fall within the definition of a minority ethnic group under the Race Relations Amendment Act (2000).
+The Roma and Irish Travellers fall within the definition of a minority ethnic group under the Race Relations Amendment Act (2000).
 There were approximately 400 people (0.2%) within this minority group in the county at the 2011 Census.

 Economy

 Bulmers Cider in Hereford is the world's largest cider factory, and has the world's largest vat (for Strongbow), built in 1975.
 Painter Brothers (part of Balfour Beatty) in the north of Hereford, is the UK's largest manufacturer of electricity pylons (transmission towers), broadcasting masts, the Callender-Hamilton bridge, and rail electrification structures.
 Special Metals Wiggin, part of Special Metals Corporation, based at Hereford was the main producer of nickel alloys in Europe, with a large site directly north of Painter Brothers.
 Cargill Meats Europe (formerly Sun Valley) have a large poultry meat processing facility, processing chickens from around Herefordshire.

 Cadbury (Mondelēz International) make milk chocolate crumb near Marlbrook (near Leominster).
 Weston's Cider is in Much Marcle, who also make Stowford Press.
 Wye Fruit Ltd is in the north of Ledbury on the B4214 and is a large site of Amcor, and further west is Universal Beverages (UBL), owned by Heineken since 2007 where it cans cider.
 The site of Ledbury Preserves of RHM made Robertson's jam, mincemeat and marmalade and closed in 2008 when production moved to Cambridgeshire.
 Holden Aluminium Technologies are a sports car chassis manufacturer at Linton.
 Kingspan Insulation is based at Pembridge.
 BT's Madley Communications Centre, claims to be the world's largest earth station.
 Tyrrells Potato Crisps are at Dilwyn west of Leominster.

 This is a chart of trend of regional gross value added of Herefordshire at current basic prices published by the Office for National Statistics with figures in millions of British Pounds Sterling.